gongahkia/nidus-core/README.md

 * After resolving that, ensure all original functionality of the core ./ app is also working
 * Then debug vercel deployment
 * Make small visual and aesthetic modifications to /landing/page.tsx
+* Make Nidus landing page adhere to the black and blue colorscheme and add Nidus PNG logo that richard sent
+* Add Nidus logo to the current web app site at ./ and make everything adhere to the black and blue colorscheme
+* See if there's any way to refactor the codebase to make switching color palettes a bit easier
 * Then redirect so the current mission page on the main dashboard screen redirects to /landing
 * Make display look better for mobile
 * See whether its possible to deploy to Electron and Mobile similar to Proquaere and Caselist